logaretm/vee-validate/docs/content/integrations/zod-schema-validation.md

 const { handleSubmit, errors } = useForm({
   validationSchema,
   initialValues: {
-    // You get auto completion and type check for `email` and `age` properties },
+    // You get auto-completion and type check for `email` and `age` properties },
 });

-// You will get auto completion for possible errors for `email` and `age` errors.email;
+// You will get auto-completion for possible errors for `email` and `age` errors.email;

 const onSubmit = handleSubmit(values => {